- Appointment Recommended

 Causes of Tinnitus

-Tinnitus is a symptom of other underlying health conditions and not a disease.
-Mostly, tinnitus is a sensorineural reaction in the brain to damage in the ear or the auditory system.
-Tinnitus is often associated with hearing loss.
-However, there are roughly 200 different medical conditions that can have tinnitus as a symptom.
+This condition is a symptom of other underlying health conditions and not a disease.
+Mostly, it is a sensorineural reaction in the brain to damage in the ear or the auditory system.
+It is often associated with hearing loss.
+However, there are roughly 200 different medical conditions that can have this condition as a symptom.

 Some of the most reported catalysts for tinnitus are: